michalgrzegor/cms-blog-typescript/README.md

   the **Authorization Code Grant** flow.
 - An **access token** is stored in a variable and when refreshing the page or when the access token expires, **refresh token** allows an application to obtain a new access token.
-- For communication between authentication objects, I used the mediator pattern.
+- For communication between authentication objects, I used the **mediator pattern**.
+- I used **Jest** for testing the application.
 - I used the WYSIWYG **Quill** editor and **Delta** format for API communication.
 - The drop-down menu is written in **Web Component** technology.
-- I used **Jest** for testing applications.
-- In a project, I wanted to learn asynchronous JavaScript and write reusable components.
+- In a project, I wanted to learn asynchronous JavaScript and write **reusable components**.

 ## Technologies